Sept. 9, 1983: Pryor vs Arguello II

 But if Pryor or anyone else thought the man some called “El Caballero del Ring” was finished, they were dead wrong.
 The challenger surged back in the very next round, using his jab effectively and throwing combinations behind it.
 By round seven one of boxing’s great body punchers was finding a groove and crashing heavy artillery to Pryor’s belly, the painful blows causing the champion to complain to referee Richard Steele that more than a few were straying south of the border.
 Arguello pressed, striking with more body punches as well as right hands to the head, and he continued in round eight, mixing his punches beautifully, staggering the champion with heavy shots and giving his fervent fans reason to hope.

 But just as Arguello appeared on the verge of taking over the fight, referee Steele abruptly intervened and administered a one point penalty to the challenger for low blows.
 The brief respite clearly aided the champion.
-Alexis tried to pick up where he had left off when action resumed, but now he was tiring and by the end of round nine it was Pryor who had regained control, his punches hurting the fading challenger.
+Alexis tried to pick up where he had left off when action resumed, but suddenly he was tiring and by the end of round nine it was Pryor who had regained control, his punches hurting the fading challenger.

 And it was then that a look of resignation settled on the handsome visage of Alexis Arguello.
-As he staggered about the ring taking blow after blow, the unbearable truth, agonizing and irrevocable, finally became clear.
-A series of flush rights and lefts drove him to the canvas for a third time that night and there he sat, calm and fully aware, his arms folded around his knees as he nodded and stoically allowed Steele to count him out.
-The painful revelation which he had denied for ten long months was finally accepted as he sat and waited for the fight to end: Aaron Pryor was the better man and his victory in November had been hard-earned and well-deserved.
+As he staggered about the ring, taking clean shot after clean shot, the undeniable truth, agonizing and irrevocable, finally became clear.
+A series of flush rights and lefts drove him to the canvas for a third time that night and there Alexis sat, calm and fully aware, his arms folded around his knees as he nodded and stoically allowed Steele to count him out.
+The painful revelation which he had denied for ten long months was finally accepted as he sat and waited for the contest to officially end: Aaron Pryor was the better man and his victory in November had been hard-earned and well-deserved.